Biyi Bandele: Other work

 There were plans by galleries in London and New York to exhibit Bandele's photographs of street life in Lagos.

 Death and legacy

 Bandele died in Lagos on 7 August 2022 at the age of 54.
 The cause of death has been confirmed to have been suicide, with no further details given.
 His funeral took place on 23 September.

+Following his death on 7 August 2022, tributes were paid by writers, filmmakers, publishers, and cultural organisations who described him as a significant voice in African literature and cinema.

-On 30 June 2024, at Brixton House theatre in London, A Night to Remember – Biyi Bándélé took place, hosted by Kwame Kwei-Armah, with friends, family, collaborators and colleagues (among them Adjoa Andoh, Burt Caesar, Chipo Chung, Danny Sapani, Diane Parish, Jude Akuwudike, Margaret Busby, Paterson Joseph and Shingai Shoniwa) gathering to celebrate Bandele's life and work, including the launch of his final novel, Yorùbá Boy Running.
+On 30 June 2024, at Brixton House theatre in London, A Night to Remember – Biyi Bándélé took place, hosted by Kwame Kwei-Armah, with friends, family, collaborators and colleagues (among them Adjoa Andoh, Burt Caesar, Chipo Chung, Danny Sapani, Diane Parish, Jude Akuwudike, Margaret Busby, Paterson Joseph and Shingai Shoniwa) gathering to celebrate Bandele's life and work, including the launch of his posthumously published final novel, Yorùbá Boy Running.

+The Biyi Bándélé Award for Emerging Writers of the African Diaspora was established in 2026 by his family in partnership with Brixton House and Curtis Brown, providing bursaries "to foster new talent, encourage bold storytelling, and amplify voices within theatre, film and literature".